 In 1912 Andrew Carnegie donated monies to fund the building of three libraries in Coventry.
-Two remain as core libraries funded by the Council; Earlsdon library was, and is, earmarked for closure.
+Only one of them is earmarked for closure

-ECCL Board of Trustees: committed to keeping Earlsdon library open
+ECCL Board of Trustees: committed to keeping Earlsdon library open.
+Registered charity 1180063

 Julie Rubidge – Chair, Marketing and Events Julie first worked in a small branch library and after having a family she studied at Warwick University, thus beginning a career in education.
 She has taught across age ranges, was Deputy Headteacher of a large primary school, took secondment to act as advisory teacher to travelling children and taught post graduate students at Warwick University

 Rita Adams – Vice Chair, Human Resources Rita spent virtually all her career as an HR manager at Coventry University, working across a wide range of areas.
 In her role as volunteer at the Herbert Art Gallery and Museum she undertook research into the role of women in the early days of the motor industry.
 She is co-editor of a book of recollections of working lives in car factories designed for people living with memory loss.